Best Blankets and Throws For Your Home

 - Used to provide added warmth while relaxing in a bed, chair or on a couch.

-Blankets are available in a variety of sizes, so it’s important to know the size of your bed to be sure that the blanket isn’t too short or too long.
+Much like bed sheets and pillowcases, blankets are available in a variety of sizes, so it’s important to know the size of your bed to be sure that the blanket isn’t too short or too long.
 Typically, blankets are available in the same sizes as other bedding, like sheets (twin, full, queen or king).
 Depending on the brand, some blankets are also available in larger sizes such as California King.

 Throws are smaller in size than blankets, with the standard size being 50 inches wide by 60 inches long.
 Because the sizing is universal, choosing the best throw blankets for your bed, sofa or chair is going to be a matter of what style and texture you want.

 The type of fabric you choose will ultimately depend on what you are looking for in your new blanket or throw.
 Some fabrics tend to be plusher and smoother while other blankets may be textured for warmth.
+So the best material for blankets will vary depending on the person.

-Are you on the hunt for the best down blanket for winter nights?
+Are you on the hunt for the best blankets for winter nights?
 Or do you want to find the best travel blanket to stay warm on planes and road trips?
 This list of the most popular fabrics and their features will help narrow down which material you prefer so you can choose the best blankets for your needs.

 Down: Thinner and lighter than down comforters, down blankets feature a layer of feathers (typically goose or duck) stitched between two layers of fabric.
 Ideal for keeping you warm in the winter, down is plush to the touch but breathable enough to keep you cool in the summer as well.
 Down alternative is also available for those who want the look and feel of down but may suffer from allergies.
 Be sure to read the packaging to find the best down blanket.

 Cotton: Breathable, soft and lightweight, cotton blankets are the best summer blankets, and ideal for those who consider themselves warm sleepers.
 Cotton is also extremely popular because it’s durable enough to withstand everyday use and repeated washes.
+Determining which is the best cotton blanket or best throws will depend on the weight you need.

 Fleece: Cozy, warm and not super thick, fleece blankets are some of the softest blankets available and a great addition to a bed during winter months.
 Usually made of acrylic fibers, fleece is velvety soft and cost-effective.
+Typically, fleece blankets are thought to be the softest throw blankets.

 Electric Blanket: Made of synthetic fibers, electric blankets feature a heating element and adjustable thermostat that allow you to choose your desired temperature.
 A great investment for those who live in cooler climates, choosing the best electric blanket will depend on color and fabric preferences.
 But it’s good to note that this style of blanket is available in an array of choices.